 Back to school time is nearly upon us and, together with the kids’ excitement about returning to see their friends and starting a whole new academic year afresh comes the threat of a set of potential visitors who are not welcome in the slightest.
-Yes, it’s time to battle those nits with a Vamousse head lice treatment.
+Yes, it’s time to battle those nits with a head lice treatment.

 Yes, when children come back together, it’s a great opportunity for head lice to thrive and just one or two lice can start an infestation off.

 Sharing hats and brushes can also spread them as they can survive 8-12 hours off the body but generally, they are spread by physical contact – i.e. head to head.

 I’m sure we’ve all felt our heart sink as our little ones run out of school brandishing the “slip of doom” saying that one of their classmates has been adopted by those nasty little varmints, head lice.

 We’ve all heard the homespun advice about combing through conditioner before we wash our children’s hair and the theories about plaiting hair to keep head lice away.

-We’ve questioned whether head lice like dirty hair better than clean and given our kids’ scalps a cursory examination to see whether we can spot anything.
+We’ve questioned whether head lice prefer dirty hair rather than clean and given our kids’ scalps a cursory examination to see whether we can spot anything.

 |A Head Louse – Source: www.nhs.uk|